lemiskutswa/JavaScript-Overview/README.md

 # locaStorage
 To store values more permanently.
 All variables are deleted when you refresh the page {try with Rock Paper Scissors project}.
 Local storage doesn't get deleted when we refresh the page.
 But since localStorage only works with strings, you have to stringify the variable for it to be stored in localStorage.

+> Difference between null and undefined

+We use null when we want something to be intentionally empty